Pix-xiP/pixconfig/Toolset.md

   - `LazyVim`: Easy bootstrapper, I run a customised version of this.
     Extras I add:
       - Fish Plugin and Parser
-      - Chatgpt integration
+      - LLM integration via LM Studio && Codeium
       - Customised LSP servers
       - Custom styles for nvim via nvim.lua / nvim.style in folder roots.
       - Redone keymapping cause `Colemak` keyboard
       - Extra treesitter files for languages like `odin` and `zig`
       - Custom formatters for C and Swift.
 - `Sublime Text`
-- Running a custom theme I made on MacOS.
+  Running a custom theme I made on MacOS.
 - `Zed`
 - Interesting editor written in Rust, comes with built in LSP support.